Kaila Charles: College

+EuroLeague

 Personal life

 Charles' mother, Ruperta Charles, competed in the 100 meter dash at the 1984 Summer Olympics on behalf of Antigua and Barbuda after attending Howard University.
 She has three older siblings.
 Her sister, Afia, was a track athlete at the University of Central Florida and represented Antigua and Barbuda in the 2012 Olympic Games in London.
 Her brother Akil plays basketball at St. Francis Xavier University in Nova Scotia, Canada.